Dickie Dare of UCLA

 Our next door neighbors were prostitutes, (working their way through college I was told).

-I took and passed the first RIAA Recording Engineer School Program, that was taught in San Diego, in about 1974 at Soundtrax Studio with a 2" 16-track Stephens reel-to-reel.
+I took and passed the first RIAA Recording Engineer School Program, that was taught in San Diego, in 1974 at Soundtrax Studio with a 2" 16-track Stephens reel-to-reel tape recorder.
 Sweet.

 1974-76 I worked at Bonita Recording Studio, in Bonita, California, near the Mexican border.